LambdaSharp/Pinpoint/README.md

 ## Level 1 - Setting up SMS

 1. Create a new project with AWS Pinpoint found in the AWS console
-1. Configure SMS & Voice
+2. Configure SMS & Voice
     - Request a long code.
-1. Send a simple test message to your mobile phone
+3. Send a simple test message to your mobile phone

 ## Level 2 - Launching a Campaign

 1. Create a segment
-    1. Use Import CSV file
+    a.
+Use Import CSV file
-    1. Download the example CSV for formatting
+    b.
+Download the example CSV for formatting
-    1. Update the CSV file with mobile numbers & names for all group members
+    c.
+Update the CSV file with mobile numbers & names for all group members
         - Use International phone numbers notation (e.g. 16195551234)
-1. Create a template that dynamically uses an attribute from your segment
+2. Create a template that dynamically uses an attribute from your segment
-1. Create a campaign using the segment and template you created
+3. Create a campaign using the segment and template you created
-1. Choose to launch campaign immediately to get your personalized text message!
+4. Choose to launch campaign immediately to get your personalized text message!

 ## Level 3 - Two Way Customer Communication

 1. Go to the `SurveySms/function.cs` file and update APP_ID with the Project ID from the web console
-1. Deploy the LambdaSharp project
+2. Deploy the LambdaSharp project

 ```bash
 lash deploy